Olaminiyi/Project-18/README.md

-# USING TERRAFORM IAC TOOL TO AUTOMATE AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES (REFACTORING) - CONTINUATION
+# USING TERRAFORM IAC TOOL TO AUTOMATE AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES (REFACTORING) - CONTINUATION.

 In two previous projects, we developed AWS Infrastructure code using Terraform and tried to run it from our local workstation.
 In this project,we will introduce some more advanced concepts and enhance the code.